proplot-dev/proplot/docs/configuration.rst

 Overview
 --------

-A special object named `~proplot.config.rc`, belonging to the `~proplot.config.RcConfigurator` class, is created on import.
+A dictionary-like object named `~proplot.config.rc`, belonging to the `~proplot.config.RcConfigurator` class, is created on import.
 This is your one-stop shop for working with `builtin matplotlib global settings <rc_matplotlib_>`_ and the global settings :ref:`added by proplot <rc_proplot>`.